Adapter Authoring

 Implement TransportAdapter when you are building a reusable wakeup backend such as SQS, Redis, RabbitMQ, Pub/Sub, Kafka, or HTTP push.

 Transport should carry the minimum needed to wake a worker.
-It does not own payloads or materialized run state.
+It does not own payloads, successful output, failure detail, or materialized run state.

 import { asId, type DeliveryMessage } from '@runlane/contracts'